-R20 During the Three-Minute Setup Period, only one person, in addition to the Operators of the deployed robots, is allowed to enter the Operator Room.
-Non-operators must leave the Operator Room before the Three-Minute Setup Period ends.
+R23 During the Three-Minute Setup Period, only one person, in addition to the operators and Aerial Gimbal Operators for the deployed robots, is allowed to enter the Operator Room.
+Personnel other than the operators mentioned above must leave the Operator Room before the Three-Minute Setup Period ends.